TitasGailius/terminal/README.md

 ### Caveats

-Terminal is using some static methods to provide these beatiful testing features.
+Terminal is using some static methods to provide these beautiful testing features.
 Specifically, Terminal stores the fake responses on a static property, which means they do not get cleared between each test.

 To prevent this you may use the `Terminal::reset` method.